akash-d-dev/Auto-quiz-solver-extension/README.md

 - **Off**: The "Start Quiz" button turns green, but you need to click it manually.
   - Gives you control over when to start.
 <img width="1218" height="498" alt="image" src="https://github.com/user-attachments/assets/c4cc67f3-cba0-497a-8f4c-3e05d794c924" />

+### 🔹 **What is Fullscreen Bypass?**
+The quiz website normally enforces fullscreen mode and pauses when you switch tabs or lose focus.
+This extension exploits a bug to bypass these restrictions.

+**How it works:**
+1. Extension clicks "Start Quiz" for you
+2. Immediately switches to a temporary blank tab
+3. Quiz starts in the background (website doesn't detect the switch)
+4. Returns to quiz tab after 2 seconds
+5. Quiz is running without fullscreen restrictions!

+**Settings:**
+- **On (Recommended)**: Automatically bypasses fullscreen when Auto Start is enabled.
+- **Off**: Normal behavior - fullscreen enforcement remains active.

+**Benefits:**
+- ✅ No fullscreen mode
+- ✅ Can switch tabs freely
+- ✅ Console stays accessible
+- ✅ Multi-monitor setup works perfectly
+- ✅ Can copy questions/answers easily

 ### 🔹 **How to Manage API Keys?**
 1. Click the extension icon in your browser toolbar.